On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Experimental Results

 \subsection{Experiment 3: CIFAR-10}

-For this third experiment, we consider the image classification task of the CIFAR-10 dataset using a residual network called ResNet20 \cite{He2016} .
-Residual networks (ResNets) have been introduced with the aim of preventing the accuracy degradation problem \cite{He2016} and thus make the training of deeper networks more efficient and easy.
-In this context, such networks have been showing satisfactory results with reduced amounts of parameters.
-For instance, the ResNet20, which is implemented with 22 layers and about 274 thousand parameters, obtains an error rate of $7.8\%$ for the CIFAR-10 dataset, whereas the well-known VGG-16 \cite{simonyan2014very} obtains an error rate of $6.75\%$ with around 15 million parameters.
-As a consequence, the parameter pruning of residual networks, such as the ResNet20, tends to be a more challenging task than that of other types of networks.
-This becomes evident by comparing the compression rates in the order of two to three times obtained for ResNets \cite{Zhao2019,Li2019,Ye2018,Oyedotun2020} with those in the order of dozens to hundreds for networks such as LeNets, AlexNet, and VGG \cite{NIPS2015_5784, DBLP:journals/corr/GuoYC16, Oyedotun2020}.
+For this third experiment, we consider the image classification task of the CIFAR-10 dataset using both the VGG-16 \cite{simonyan2014very} and ResNet20 \cite{He2016} networks.
+The VGG-16 has around 15 million parameters and typically obtains an error rate of $6.75\%$ for the CIFAR-10.
+The ResNet20 belongs to the family of residual networks (ResNets), in which residual connections are exploited to obtain smaller computational footprints.
+Thus, this network is implemented with 22 layers and about 274 thousand parameters, obtaining an error rate of $7.8\%$ for the CIFAR-10 dataset.
+In this experiment, these two architectures are considered aiming to assess the capability of the proposed compression scheme for dealing with larger networks (such as the VGG-16) as well as with a residual one (ResNet20) for which network compression tends to be a more challenging task due to the already reduced number of parameters.

+For the case of the VGG-16 network, the NORM strategy is used for adjusting the hyperparameters and FT is also used.
+The SEP strategy was not used in this case to avoid the adjustment of too many hyperparameters.
+The obtained results are shown in Table \ref{tab:vgg16cifar10} along with results from other competing approaches from the literature.
+From this table, one can notice that the proposed scheme is capable of obtaining very good results even when the SEP is not used, outperforming the competing approaches with an acceptable level of error increase.

-In this experiment, we again consider NORM and SEP strategies for adjusting the hyperparameters of the proposed compression scheme, as well as fine tuning (FT).
-The curves of accuracy versus compression level obtained by using the different combinations of these strategies are presented in Fig.~\ref{fig:ResNet20-Cifar10}.
-These results demonstrate the effectiveness of the proposed scheme applied to ResNets, leading to relatively high compression levels (up to 5 times) with acceptable performance loss.
-One important aspect to highlight in this case is that the difference between NORM and SEP strategies is very small (contrasting with the more significant results from Experiment 2), whereas FT has resulted in more important performance gains.
+For the case of the ResNet20, due to the smaller complexity of such a network, we consider both NORM and SEP strategies for adjusting the hyperparameters of the proposed compression scheme, as well as FT.
+The curves of accuracy versus compression ratio obtained by using the different combinations of these strategies are presented in Figure~\ref{fig:ResNet20-Cifar10}.
+These results demonstrate the effectiveness of the proposed scheme applied to ResNets, leading to relatively high compression ratios (up to 5 times) with acceptable performance loss.
+One important aspect to highlight in this case is that the difference between NORM and SEP strategies is very small (contrasting with the more significant difference observed in Experiment 2), whereas FT has resulted in more important performance gains.
+The comparison with other works from the literature is presented in Table~\ref{tab:cifar10}.
+From this table, one observes that the proposed scheme outperforms the other approaches from the open literature, demonstrating again the effectiveness of the association of combined $\ell_2$-$\ell_0$-norm regularization and weight pruning.